 Regular activity is a fantastic way to fix injuries or, even better, reduce the likelihood of them in the first place.
 All you need is a balanced workout routine and / or the appropriate rehab where necessary.
 Seek professional guidance as soon as you can and you’ll be back on the road ASAP.

-Check out common injuries and what to do about them: 7 top tips
+Check out common injuries and what to do about them: 7 top tips to keep your fitness programme on track

-Also read troubleshooting common injuries
+Also read about troubleshooting common injuries

 But really, I don’t have time